 I had a small battery pack that held enough charge for my phone for the full 3 days we spent camping.
 The Tucan Travel truck does have charging points, but I found it was a lot easier to have my own device so I didn’t have to wait for them to be free.

 A reusable water bottle

 I travelled with my beloved Chilly’s bottle which I found was perfect for Patagonia.
 If you want hot tea, it retains the heat for hours on end.
 I used it for every hike, and you can drink from the glacier streams in the mountains so I didn’t have an issue filling it up on the hikes.
-Torres del Paine is also very strict (and rightly so) on protecting the mountains and not leaving behind any litter so the more reusable things you can bring the better.
+Torres del Paine is also very strict (and rightly so) on protecting the mountains.
+So the more reusable things you can bring the better.

 A quick dry towel

 This is essential for camping in Torres del Paine National Park if you want to take a shower.
 (P.s there is hot water!)

 I ended up needing all of the above.
 You’ll want a warm pair of gloves and a winter hat in case it gets very cold the higher you get.
 I travelled in the first week of November and it was snowing by the time we reached the Three Towers in Torres del Paine.
 I was bundled up like a snowman.
 By the time we reached Argentina a few days later, I was in a vest-top and sun-hat trying not to burn in Los Glaciares!
 If you don’t want to be caught off guard it’s best to bring it all.